-Everybody knows about a checking account, advantages of a savings account or how to buy a certificate of deposit.
+Most adults have a checking account, a savings account, and know how to buy a certificate of deposit.
 However, if you ask them what an annuity is, you will probably get some shrugs.
-Ask a random person, “How much do you believe people in the United States have in domestic deposits in the bank versus money in annuity reserves held by insurance companies?”

-An annuity is an insurance contract, a guarantee that you won’t run out of money in your retirement.
-An annuity can provide a steady stream of income for life.
+An annuity is an insurance contract that provides a guaranteed stream of income for a specified period of time or for life.
 A guaranteed steady stream of income is the holy grail of financial planning, so why isn’t everyone flooding insurance companies to buy an annuity?
-Because any type of “guarantee” comes at a high cost and not everyone will need a guarantee.
+Because any type of “guarantee” comes at a high cost, and not everyone will need a guarantee.

-A financially savvy person saving responsibly for his/her retirement might be able to self-insure.
-On top of that there are so many different varieties of annuities with hundreds of options, riders, disclaimers, footnotes and contingencies, making them extremely complex.
+A financially savvy person saving responsibly for retirement might be able to self-insure instead of buying an annuity.
+On top of that, they are complex and there are different varieties of annuities with hundreds of options, riders, disclaimers, footnotes, and contingencies.

-- Deferred annuity – If you are years away from your retirement and want to make sure you have a fixed income coming in every month in your retirement, you can get a deferred annuity.
-You invest tax deferred money in the annuity to receive payments at a later date.
-Until you are ready to start receiving the payments you will money will grow tax free similar to your 401k.
+If you are years away from retirement and want to make sure you have a guaranteed income source in retirement, you can get a deferred annuity.
+The cash you invest grows tax deferred within the account (similar to your 401k) so you receive payments at a later date.

-- Single premium – You buy an annuity using a lump sum.
+- Single premium – You buy an annuity using a lump sum of money.

-- Flexible premium – you pay multiple premiums to the company.
+- Flexible premium – You make multiple premium periodic payments to the insurance company.

 - Fixed – Your money will earn a fixed interest rate set by the insurance company.
 When you begin receiving income, a fixed payment is guaranteed.